damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

   labs(y = "The Number of Unique Users", title = "The Number of Unique Users by States between PGA and PGB")
 ```

-**Findings:** Despite the differences in statistics of reviews and unique users, both PGA and PGB tend to have the same pattern of these metrics across the 50 States.
+**Findings:** Despite the differences in statistics of reviews and unique users, both PGA and PGB tend to have the same pattern of these metrics across all the States.

 ## 2.10) Conclusions:

-In comparison with average rating, there are differences of average rating between PGA and PGB groups.
-Nevertheless, although the PGA's unique users and review count are higher than those of PGB, both groups have the same patterns in these metrics.
+In comparison with average rating, there are differences of average rating between `PGA` and `PGB` groups.
+Nevertheless, although the `PGA` 's unique users and review count are higher than those of `PGB`, both groups have the same patterns in these metrics.
+Nevertheless, the quantity of PGA in all metrics are higher than PGB.

-# Question 3:
+# Part 3:

+**Objective**:

+-   Analyse and visualuse top 10 users by their review count

+-   Analyse their user behaviour and engagement with the community, via average review length and rating distribution.

 ## 3.1) Dataset selection for analysis

-For this question, reviewsUsers will be used for the analysis.
+For this question, `reviewsUsers` will be reused for the analysis.

 ```{r}
 head(reviewsUsers)